brianr747/platform/README.md

 different languages.

 There may very well be a similar package out there; I did not even bother looking.
-If there is a similar project, I guess I could switch over to working wit it.
+If there is a similar project, I guess I could switch over to working with it.
 However, since most of what I am doing is small wrappers on top of fairly standard libraries, not seeing that as worthwhile.
 I am not too familiar with pandas, and it looks like most of what I would be doing is within pandas already.
 Instead, the effort is getting everything wrapped into a high productivity environment.